cagov/benefits-recommendation-widget-back/README.md

+# ARCHIVED

+**The Benefits Recommender project has been moved to [cagov/benefits-recommender](https://github.com/cagov/benefits-recommender).
+This repository is now archived.**

-# Benefits recommendation widget API
+## Benefits recommendation widget API

 The benefits recommendation widget is an embeddable web component that presents links to apply for California benefits available to individudals.